f-ojo/fayoojo/content/home/experience.md

   location = "Baltimore, MD"
   date_start = "2018-01-30"
   date_end = ""
-  description = """Researching how to make do-it-yourself (DIY) technology more accessible for new makers."""
+  description = """Researching how to make do-it-yourself (DIY) technology more accessible for new makers.

+  img/display.jpg"""

 +++